Last Updated on:

 Holiday candy without palm oil

 Please note, this list is not guaranteed.
 Use it as a starting point.
-In order to ensure a product is palm oil free, it should have the Palm Oil Free label from the International Palm Oil Free Certification Trademark Programme.
+In order to ensure a product is palm oil free, it should have the Palm Oil Free label from the International Palm Oil Free Certification Trademark Programme or the Orangutan Alliance.

 Candy canes without palm oil